-PhD in Law (expected) 'Domestic and family violence in the context of the 1980 Hague Convention on the civil aspects of international child abduction', supervised by Dr Katarina Trimmings and Professor Paul Beaumont, University of Aberdeen - Elphinstone Scholarship
+PhD in Law 'Domestic and family violence in the context of the 1980 Hague Convention on the civil aspects of international child abduction', supervised by Dr Katarina Trimmings and Professor Paul Beaumont, University of Aberdeen - funded by the Elphinstone Scholarship

 BVC, City, University of London - Gray’s Inn Junior Award